[Last updated January 5, 2026]

 • Previous year’s adjusted gross income (AGI) if you are filing electronically.

-If you want to avoid waiting months for your tax return to process, you may want to file your return online.
+If you want to avoid waiting months for your tax return to be processed, you may want to file your return online.
 Online returns usually take a few days to clear, whereas paper-filed returns can take months.

 Prepare the necessary documentation